Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: Introduction

 Entropy minimization under linear, spectral, or symmetry-induced constraints arises naturally in quantum statistical mechanics and quantum information theory.
 Classical examples include Gibbs states, microcanonical ensembles, and variational principles subject to conserved quantities or superselection rules.
 In such settings, entropy minimizers often admit an explicit description.

 In practice, however, one rarely encounters exact minimizers.
-Instead, one typically works with states whose entropy is close—but not equal—to the minimum allowed by the constraints.
-This leads to the following natural stability question:
+Instead, one typically works with states whose entropy is close, but not equal, to the minimum allowed by the constraints.
+This leads to the following natural stability question: \begin{quote} \emph{Does near-minimal entropy force quantitative closeness to an entropy minimizer?} \end{quote}